attaullah/Self-training/README.md

 cd self-training/
 ```
 ### Environment setup
-For creating conda environment, a yml  file `tf.yml` is provided for replicating setup.
+For creating a conda environment,  the yml  file `tf.yml` is provided for replicating the setup.

 ```bash
 conda env create -f tf.yml